 Multiple sclerosis (MS) is the primary demyelination and neurodegeneration over disperse areas of the grey and white matter of the brain and spinal cord; caused by chronic inflammation of the CNS.
 Most patients with MS initially present with relapsing-remitting multiple sclerosis (RPMS), which is then followed by a second phase known as the secondary progressive multiple sclerosis (SPMS).
-However, patients that do not experience both RPMS and SPMS suffer from primary progressive multiple sclerosis (PPMS) which results in an uninterrupted progression of the disease (Mahad, Trapp, Lassmann, 2015).
+However, patients that do not experience both RPMS and SPMS suffer from primary progressive multiple sclerosis (PPMS) which results in an uninterrupted progression of the disease.
 Due to the nature of this disease half of the patients diagnosed with MS need assistance with mobility 20years after being diagnosed.
-Progressively 50 percent of the patients will have developed noticeable cognitive deficits (Sawcer, Franklin, Ban, 2014).
+Progressively 50 percent of the patients will have developed noticeable cognitive deficits.

 The chronic nature of this disease allows it so that a patient may develop a disability over time due to an incomplete recovery from the previous attack.
-MS is a disease with no fixed symptom and is proved to be difficult to predict in an individual patient.
-Thus the most appropriate treatment for patients with MS is to educate them about the variable nature of this disease (Tullman, 2013).
+MS is a disease with no fixed symptoms and is proved to be difficult to predict in an individual patient.
+Thus the most appropriate treatment for patients with MS is to educate them about the variable nature of this disease.

 MS can be clinically characterized by individual distinct episodes known as “attacks” and “relapses” of neurologic dysfunction.
 The symptoms produced by these individual episodes may vary depending on the location of neurologic involvement.